When it comes to target pricing, I am reminded of the following: What’s the correct price for a bottle of diet Coke?

 The next step is to reach agreement with your management team and financial stakeholders about an appropriate profit level for the business.
 The degree of complexity involved in this process will vary by business.

-If you want a simple approach to setting pricing guidance, you can use a single target profit margin across your entire base of business or by segment.
+If you want a simple approach to setting pricing guidance, you can use a single target profit margin or target selling price per unit across your entire base of business or by segment.
 This has the advantage of simplicity and is generally fairly easy to communicate and enforce.
 We need $X per unit; deals priced below this won’t be approved and will land the parties responsible in the hot seat.
 Simple enough to communicate and enforce.

-More enlightened organizations will tolerate a little complexity for the sake of three things:
+More enlightened organizations will tolerate a little complexity when setting target pricing policy for the sake of three things:

 - Capture incremental margin from channels with a higher cost to serve or known willingness to pay; everyone expects to have to reduce prices for Wal-Mart, but there is likely more room with small end user accounts.

 - Recognizing base business vs. opportunistic business and setting margin guidance to “smooth the ride” while “seizing opportunities”.
 This can take the form of locking in large low-margin customer with long term contracts to build a base of demand to absorb fixed costs and using yield management pricing principles to get the most of your remaining discretionary capacity.

 - Support strategic growth and capacity utilization goals; perhaps we need volume on a particular product line or need scale in a specific market.

 Once you understand the channel requirements and your management objectives, you’re in a position to use target costing and cost analysis for pricing decisions.
 The channel will provide you with guidance on where your price needs to be.
 You need to look at your cost structure to understand how efficiently you can meet that ask, while also meeting your financial objectives.